 Bilge pumps are powered by the battery and work as long as it’s good.

 Jet skis use bailer tubes, relying on the jet pump’s vacuum, so the engine must be running for them to work.

 Bailer tubes are simpler than a bilge pump, it’s literally only tubes.

 The jet pump has one or two tubes sticking out that run into the hull.
 The tubes go up and then back down, so no water comes in, but they do have a one-way check valve too.

-Above the nozzle is the bailer tube(s), and water that rushes by creates a vacuum and sucks out any water in the hull through the bailer tubes.
+Above the nozzle is the “bailer tube(s)”, and water that rushes by creates a vacuum and sucks out any water in the hull through the bailer tubes.